 By Vishu Adhana

-The Chinese authorities on Saturday announced the details of the Hong Kong security law after the three-day meeting of the National People's Congress Standing Committee.
+The Chinese authorities revealed on Saturday the details of the proposed Hong Kong security bill after the three-day meeting of the National People's Congress Standing Committee.

 The controversial legislature comprises six chapters and 66 articles, according to Sputnik.